Hours of Operation

 The Park includes a 39-acre parcel on the western edge of the farm that was once home to a kin-based African American community begun in 1879.
 Albert and Mary Newman purchased a part of the "Cook's Inheritance" and constructed a house and several outbuildings.
 Two of their sons built houses on the property as well, Morton in 1885 and Fenton in 1914.
 None of the houses or out-buildings survive today.

 Orchards were typical of many turn-of-the-century farms.
 Fruits were picked, canned and consumed throughout the year by the farm family, and the fruit was sold at markets for additional income.
 In 2006, 24 apple trees were planted at the Farm, and five different species of apples now grow successfully.

-The Farm is home to many farm animals, including goats, chickens and ducks.
+The Farm is home to many farm animals, including goats, chickens and pigs.
 Larger livestock are also on site for many of the Farm's annual events.

 Enjoy over 4 miles of natural surface hiking and equestrian trails throughout the park.
 Horse trailer parking is provided.
 Bicycles are prohibited on trails at this time.

 Several groups play an integral role in the maintenance and programming of the Agricultural History Farm Park: